lanl/scf/README.md

 The work is under LANL open source approval reference O4809.

 # Requirement
-`SCF` is written with Python, PyTorch, and PyTorch Lightning.
-Please install these package first.
+`SCF` requires PyTorch and PyTorch Lightning.
+For plotting, it requires matplotlib and PyVista.

 The data generation depends on [RGM](https://github.com/lanl/rgm), which depends on [FLIT](https://github.com/lanl/flit).

-We train the 2D models with a single GPU (NVIDIA RTX 3090).
-However, to train the 3D models, you will need multiple supercomputing-grade GPUs (e.g., NVIDIA A100), each with more than 40GB memory.
+We train the models with NVIDIA A100 GPUs.

 # Use

-To train the 2D models,
+To train and validate the 2D models,

 ```
-cd scf2
+cd 2d
 bash run_train.sh
 ```

-To train the 3D models,
+To train and validate the 3D models,

 ```
-cd scf3
+cd 3d
 bash run_train.sh
 ```

-The `test` directories in `scf2` and `scf3` contain examples.
+The `test` directories in `2d` and `3d` contain field data examples.

 # License
 &copy; 2024.
 Triad National Security, LLC.
 All rights reserved.